gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    When DTLS/SCTP is used with DTLS 1.2 {{RFC6347}}, DTLS 1.2
    MUST be configured to disable options known to provide insufficient security.
-HTTP/2 {{RFC7540}} gives good minimum requirements based on the attacks that where publically known in 2015.
+HTTP/2 {{RFC7540}} gives good minimum requirements based on the attacks that where publicly known in 2015.
 DTLS 1.3 {{I-D.ietf-tls-dtls13}} only define strong algorithms without major weaknesses.

 ##  Downgrade Attacks

-   A peer supporting DTLS/SCTP according to this specification, DTLS/SCTP accoring to {{RFC6083}} and/or SCTP without DTLS may be vulnerable to downgrade attacks where on on-path attacker interfares with the protocol setup to lower or disable security.
+   A peer supporting DTLS/SCTP according to this specification, DTLS/SCTP according to {{RFC6083}} and/or SCTP without DTLS may be vulnerable to downgrade attacks where on on-path attacker interferes with the protocol setup to lower or disable security.
 If possible, it is RECOMMENDED that the peers have a policy only allowing DTLS/SCTP according to this specification.